belgort-clark/ctec-121-problem-set-11/problem02/problem-set-11-problem-2.md

 ## Instructions

-You have been asked to develop a Python program that will assist a clark who works at the Clark County Assessors Office that will assist them calculating property tax for a given list of properties of properties.
-The list is printed out on paper is not a Python list :-).
+You have been asked to develop a Python program that will assist a clerk who works at the Clark County Assessors Office that will assist them calculating property tax for a given list of properties.
+The list is printed out by the clerk on paper.
+Don't use a Python list for this problem.
+It's not needed. :-).

 The calculation used: